 - Transportation is not provided back to LTS from competitions held in Dorset or Manchester.

 - Middle school teams typically have back-to-back games so they travel to and from LTS on one bus.

 - In no instance will a student-athlete be allowed to ride with another student regardless of permission from the parent/guardian.

-- Proper bus behavior is expected for athletic teams and will be covered with coaches and team prior to each season by the Director of Athletics.
+- Proper bus behavior is expected for athletic teams and will be covered with coaches and team prior to each season by the Athletic Director.

 - It is expected that team members will properly dispose of all trash.
 Buses will look the same at the end of a trip as in the beginning of one.

 - Athletes MUST be promptly picked up at the end of games and practices.
-Coaches will report to the director of athletics any athlete who is repeatedly picked up late.
+Coaches will report to the Athletic Director any athlete who is repeatedly picked up late.

 *The following exceptions must be approved directly with the coach prior to the event:

 A parent/guardian who attends the event may wish to take their child home with them.
 In special circumstances, students may travel to the contest or may return home by other means.
 This may only occur if a permission note from the parent/guardian is received prior to the game or event.